New Customers Save 20% On First Purchase With Code: OGSWITCH20 or Shop Our B2G1 Free Special Offer! | Shop Now

 Golf Ball Basics: How does the ball impact in your game?

 Our, Mike Jordan is responsible for more than 40 golf ball patents.
-He got his start with Titleist after graduating from Furman University, where he led the design of the many products you know and love and many things that made products you love better.
+He got his start with Titleist after graduating from Furman University, where he led the design of the many products you know and love.
 From there, he went on to lead TaylorMade’s golf ball engineering.
 Mike is joining us for a series of blog posts to help you better understand golf ball basics and choose the right ball for your game.

 Next on the First Tee … Senior Technical Advisor Mike Jordan!